ovylia02/to-do-list-website/README.md

 ## ✨ Features

-- Add new tasks to the list with the priority level
+- Add new tasks to your list!
+You can organise them by priority 📚
-- Make any changes to any tasks' description and/or priority level
+- Make any changes to task description and priority level ✍️
-- Delete any task
+- Delete any task you don't wanna see anymore 🫠
-- Check any tasks as done
+- Mark tasks as completed 🥳

 ## ⚙️ Technical Things